 Holy Spirit is God in “unbodied form.”
 He is God the Spirit.
 He is God in action throughout all creation.
 It is He through and by whom God performs all his activities throughout the entire creation, including living inside humans who invite him to come live his own life in them, and through them, as them.
 Holy Spirit is a real “person.”
 He just happens to be a person without a limiting physical body as we humans have.

 While here on earth the first time, Jesus clearly proclaimed he would return some day after his death, burial, resurrection and ascension into heaven.
 He will return!
 Only the Father knows when Jesus will return.
 But . . .
 He will return as He promised!
 We reject the dismal, gloomy theories by “doomsday deceivers” that Jesus’ return will be in the form of a so-called “rapture” or that at the end of time, the earth and the universe will dissolve in a fiery conflagration and cataclysmic dissolution.
-He will return as King of Kings and Lord of lords and fully establish his Kingdom over the freshly restored earth and all creation!
+He will return as King of Kings and Lord of lords and fully consummate his Kingdom over the freshly restored earth and all creation!

-Shortly before he was killed, Jesus established his Church on earth, commissioning its members to tell the entire world about God’s love for all people.
+Shortly before he was killed, Jesus established his Church on earth, commissioning its members to tell the entire world about God’s love for all people in all generations.
 The Church by definition is “everyone everywhere and everywhen in whom Jesus lives in his ‘unbodied form of Holy Spirit.‘” The Church’s mission is to tell all humanity the Good News about God’s fully restorative love for them, thus continuing to spread the Kingdom of God throughout all time and eternity.
 Jesus created the Church as a living organism, not as a dead organization.

 The Church is not buildings.
 God does not dwell in places made by human hands.
 Yes, during Old Testament times and in Jesus’ time, God did make his presence known to people in a special way by “dwelling” in a tabernacle and in temples, but that was only temporary—as an object lesson for another, greater “temple” in which he would live in the future.
 When the final Jewish temple was destroyed in 70 A.D., that was it.
 Never again would God “dwell” in buildings made by humans.
 Thereafter, he would dwell forever in another type of temple not made with human hands.